wordplate/wordplate.github.io/docs/post-types.md

 ---
 layout: page
 title: Post Types
+redirect_from:
+  - /docs/taxonomies
 ---

-For [custom post types](https://developer.wordpress.org/plugins/post-types/registering-custom-post-types) we recommend looking at [Extended CPTs](https://github.com/johnbillion/extended-cpts#readme) by [John Blackbourn](https://github.com/johnbillion).
-The package provides extended functionality to WordPress custom post types, allowing developers to quickly build post types without having to write the same code again and again.
+For [custom post types](https://developer.wordpress.org/plugins/post-types/registering-custom-post-types) and [taxonomies](https://developer.wordpress.org/plugins/taxonomies) we recommend looking at [Extended CPTs](https://github.com/johnbillion/extended-cpts#readme) by [John Blackbourn](https://github.com/johnbillion).
+Extended CPTs is a library which provides extended functionality to WordPress custom post types and taxonomies.
+This allows developers to quickly build post types and taxonomies without having to write the same code again and again.

 ## Installation